groue/GRMustache/Guides/configuration.md

 Configuration
 =============

 GRMustache has options: they are properties of a GRMustacheConfiguration instance.
-You basically have three levels of tuning: globally for all templates, per [template repository](template_repositories.md), or per template.
+You basically have three levels of tuning:

+- global configuration for all templates,
+- configuration for all templates of a [template repository](template_repositories.md),
+- configuration for a single template.

 The global default configuration is `[GRMustacheConfiguration defaultConfiguration]`: